zlib-ng/minizip-ng/README.md

 mz_stream_mem_delete(&mem_stream);
 ```

-To create a zip file in memory first create a growable memory stream and pass it to the zip open functions.
+To create a zip file in memory first create a growable memory stream and pass it to the open function.

 ```
 void *mem_stream = NULL;